Estradiol (Into the vagina)

 - The ring may move down accidently.
 This can happen if you strain to have a bowel movement.
 Gently push the ring back into place.
 If the ring comes all the way out, rinse it with warm water and put it back in.
 Call your doctor if the ring comes out several times.

-- The tablet should be used only in your vagina.
-Do not swallow the tablet.
+- The insert should be used only in your vagina.
+Do not swallow the insert.

-- Do not take the tablet out of the applicator.
-If the tablet comes out of the applicator when you open it, carefully put it back in.
-If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator and tablet.
+- Do not take the insert out of the applicator.
+If the insert comes out of the applicator when you open it, carefully put it back in.
+If the insert falls out of the applicator when you try to insert it, throw it away and use a new applicator and insert.